Barry Jones (Australian politician)

-Early life
+Early life and education

+Barry Owen Jones was born on 11 October 1932 in Geelong, Victoria, and educated at Melbourne High School and the University of Melbourne, where he studied arts and law.

+Early career

-Barry Jones was born in Geelong, Victoria, and educated at Melbourne High School and the University of Melbourne, where he studied arts and law.
-He began his career as a schoolteacher at Dandenong High School, where he taught for nine years, before becoming a household name as an Australian quiz champion in the 1960s on Bob Dyer's Pick a Box, a radio show from 1948, televised from 1957.
+Jones began his career as a teacher at Dandenong High School, where he taught for nine years, before becoming a household name as an Australian quiz champion in the 1960s on Bob Dyer's Pick a Box, a radio show from 1948, televised from 1957.
 He was known for taking issue with Dyer about certain expected answers, most famously in response to a question about "the first British Governor-General of India", where he pointed out that Warren Hastings was technically only the Governor-General of the Presidency of Fort William in Bengal Presidency.
 Jones' appearances on Pick a Box lasted from 1960 to 1968.

 Jones tried his hand at broadcasting on Melbourne radio and in 1967 was one of the pioneers of talkback radio, working at 3DB in Melbourne.
 His show Talkback to Barry Jones and Mike Walsh's show on Sydney's 2SM were Australia's first talkback shows.
 Jones believes that modern talkback shows have a much narrower focus than the original shows.
 He says "I was trying to convey to people a sense of what they didn't know rather than simply talk about football or pets.
 My emphasis was on using talkback as an instrument for exposing people to new ideas and challenging them, rather than just reinforcing the ideas they already held."
-Jones was a panelist on 3DB's popular program, Information Please.
+Jones was a panellist on 3DB's popular program, Information Please.

 Arts

+Film

+In 1965, Jones, along with broadcaster and writer Phillip Adams and acclaimed director Fred Schepisi, campaigned strongly for the establishment of the Swinburne Film and Television School, which became Australia's first film school when founded in 1966.

+With his friend Phillip Adams, Jones played a significant role in reviving the Australian feature film industry, serving on the Australian Film Development Corporation 1970–1975, and as foundation chair of the Australian Film and Television School 1973–1975 and chair of the Australian Film Institute 1974–1980.

+Other arts

 In June 1968, Jones was appointed as an inaugural member of the Australian Council for the Arts.
 He was a member until 1973, serving as deputy chair under Dr H. C. (‘Nugget’) Coombs from 1971.